-- Wiring that conducts electricity and all connectors to batteries must be insulated. - Regardless of what a battery is made of, keep it away from open flame and extreme temperature variations.
+Wiring that conducts electricity and all connectors to batteries must be insulated.

+- Regardless of what a battery is made of, keep it away from open flame and extreme temperature variations.
 Explosion is a real threat for batteries that reach their boiling point.
-Do not let a battery get hot to the touch. - Do not short circuit batteries.

-- Batteries should be kept isolated from each other and metal objects to prevent external short circuits.
-Do not store batteries loosely, and do not place them on metal surfaces.

-- Before batteries are inserted into a circuit, the circuit should be tested to avoid short-circuiting or charging the battery.

-- Be environmentally conscientious: Dispose of batteries according to manufacturers' recommendations; e.g, NiCad should be recycled, as the cadmium in NiCad batteries is a toxic metal. - (22) Membership Sign: All teams are required to have a membership sign visible throughout the presentation of its long-term problem solution.
+Do not let a battery get hot to the touch. - Do not short circuit batteries. - Batteries should be kept isolated from each other and metal objects to prevent external short circuits.
+Do not store batteries loosely, and do not place them on metal surfaces. - Before batteries are inserted into a circuit, the circuit should be tested to avoid short-circuiting or charging the battery. - Be environmentally conscientious: Dispose of batteries according to manufacturers' recommendations; e.g, NiCad should be recycled, as the cadmium in NiCad batteries is a toxic metal. - (22) Membership Sign: All teams are required to have a membership sign visible throughout the presentation of its long-term problem solution.
 (See Penalties for additional info.)
-If the membership sign falls down or is obstructed there is no penalty provided the team fixes the situation in a timely fashion. - (23) Copyrights: Members may use current long-term problem titles and icons and may photocopy Odyssey of the Mind materials for distribution within the membership during the program year, but these materials are copyrighted and may not be distributed beyond the membership and without permission for future use.
-In all areas - music, visuals, written word, characters - it is the team's responsibility to avoid copyright violations.
+If the membership sign falls down or is obstructed there is no penalty. - Odyssey of the Mind materials for distribution within the membership during the program year, but these materials are copyrighted and may not be distributed beyond the membership and without permission for future use.
+In all areas music, visuals, written word, characters it is the team's responsibility to avoid copyright violations.
 It is illegal to use and reproduce copyrighted material without the owner's permission.
 The team should find out if a work is copyrighted and obtain permission to use the work.
 Judges will not require teams to produce a letter of permission to use a copyrighted work, since they cannot ascertain who holds the copyright.
 Therefore, they will not penalize a team for not producing a letter of permission.
 However, teams must be aware that, in some cases, they could be prosecuted by copyright holders if they use copyrighted material without obtaining permission.
 It is up to the team to determine what, if any, copyright laws apply to any nonteam-originated material it wishes to use.
-Neither CCI or its affiliates can assist teams seeking such information or permission.

-(24) Trademarks: Current Odyssey of the Mind members are allowed to use the following copyrights and trademarks, which are federally registered to Creative Competitions, Inc., in their solution, for advertising or fundraising purposes within their membership area, and for program awareness.
+Neither CCI or its affiliates can assist teams seeking such information or permission. - (24) Trademarks: Current Odyssey of the Mind members are allowed to use the following copyrights and trademarks, which are federally registered to Creative Competitions, Inc., in their solution, for advertising or fundraising purposes within their membership area, and for program awareness.
 Teams may produce tee-shirts and similar items bearing any of these marks for their own use.
 However, if they intend to offer any items for sale that bear the marks, they must first secure written permission from their Association Director or CCI and cannot sell the items online, e.g. ebay.

 - Odyssey of the Mind®

 - OotMTM

-- Creative Competitions®
+- Creative Competitions[®]

-- OMER[®]
+- OMER®

+- Current Long-Term Problem Icons

 - OMER's friends

 - Current Long-Term Problem cover art

-- •Odyssey Angels
+- Odyssey Angels

 - OM

-- Current Long-Term Problem Icons